-\textbf{Footprint}.~Based on the device specification in Table~\ref{tab:device}, we derive the area/footprint ($A$) of \lemon in Table~\ref{tab:cost}.
-The MMI size scales with $k^2$ based on Eq.~\eqref{eq:SelfImaging}, To prioritize area efficiency, we target $\sim$70\% expressivity.
-Then we can assume a dual-path PTC, i.e., $P=2$, and a logarithmic circuit depth $C=\floor{\log_2{k}}$, denoted as \lemon(log).
-To prioritize expressivity with >90\% fidelity, we design a near-universal variant \lemon(univ).
+Section~\ref{sec:Expressivity} discussed the trade-offs between hardware cost and matrix expressivity with different depth $C$ and parallel path count $P$.
+To cover two representative design points for the following discussion, we design a compact variant named \lemon(log) and a larger but more expressive variant \lemon(univ).
+For \lemon(log), we prioritize area efficiency and target $\sim$70\% expressivity.
+We design \lemon(log) as a dual-path PTC, i.e., $P=2$, with a logarithmic circuit depth $C=\floor{\log_2{k}}$.
+For \lemon(univ), we prioritize expressivity with >90\% fidelity and design it as a near-universal PTC.
 We empirically set 70\% parameter count as a target, assume $P\approx C$, $d=k$, $\alpha$=0.7 and have